kaytwo/satc-api-2024/part.md

 ## Reviewing Proposals

-Just like a NSF panel, you will be asked to provide short reviews for up to five others proposals.
+Just like an NSF panel, you will be asked to provide short reviews for up to five others proposals.
 Your review should include:

 1. A summary of the project;